 I love doing 3D art as well, especially when it comes to model characters or toonish/low poly environments.

 Cinema4D, Realflow, Blender, Spine, Endorphine, PF Tracker, Voodoo Camera Tracker, After Effects, Adobe Photoshop, Adobe Premiere.

-Finally I love photography, me and my Nikon D750 enjoy traveling around the world and picture its greatness into digital frames. 🙂
+Finally I love photography and World of Warcraft, me and my Nikon D750 enjoy traveling around the world and picture its greatness into digital frames. 🙂